 In connection with joining the Kanta test environment, Kela will provide the system suppliers and their client organisations a limited number of test IDs.
 Test IDs issued for performing test cases in joint testing may only be used for that purpose.
 Test IDs provided for independent testing by the system supplier may be used freely in testing various Kanta Services.

 Temporary identifiers are used in situations where the person does not have an official personal identity code or the official personal identity code is not known.
 A temporary identifier is used, for example, in a situation where the patient is from overseas and does not have a Finnish personal identity code.
 Temporary identifiers are also called temporary IDs.

-The test healthcare professional cards are ordered from the Population Register Centre, which is in charge of the cards.
-Further information about test professional cards and how to order them is available on the Healthcare CA services website of the Population Register Centre (vrk.fi).
+The test healthcare professional cards are ordered from the Digital and Population Data Services Agency (prev.
+Population Register Centre), which is in charge of the cards.
+Further information about test professional cards and how to order them is available on the Healthcare CA services website of the Digital and Population Data Services Agency (dvv.fi).

 When ordering test professional cards, please note that the performance of test cases in joint testing normally requires test professional cards for several different professional roles in the social welfare and healthcare services.
 These roles include doctors, medical students and nurses.
 Before registering for joint testing, please make sure that your organisation has a sufficient number of test professional cards for different professional roles at its disposal.

 When testing the Archive of Imaging Data, please make sure that the imaging material to be saved in the archive has been created for testing purposes.
 Therefore, please do not use X-ray images of real patients in the testing, and only use imaging material in which the object of the image is, for example, a teaching skeleton.
 Anonymisation means that the imaging data used in testing does not include real personal identification data at any level of the imaging material: not in the metadata, i.e. the manifest of the imaging study, in the separate layer in the imaging data, or in the pixel data.